a0s21en5/C-Sharp-Bootcamp/README.md

 - [x] The constructor cannot return any value so cannot have a return type.
 - [x] A class can have multiple constructors with different parameters but can only have one parameterless constructor.
 - [x] If no constructor is defined, the C# compiler would create it internally.

+# Value Type and Reference Type
+In C#, these data types are categorized based on how they store their value in the memory.

+- [x] Value type
+- [x] Reference type
+- [x] Pointer type